p42ific-rim/topo-seg/README.md

 - Same validation set for the base diffusion model for ControlNet and the ControlNet itself ;
 - Separate validation set for the diffusion model with TI loss

+Split counts:
+- Train (same for ControlNet and TopoDiffNet): 310
+- ControlNet val : 48
+- TopoDiffNet val : 48
+- Test (for the whole pipeline): 78

 ### ControlNet : training

 The first part trains a 2D diffusion model based on a U-Net architecture (`DiffusionModelUNet`).